jachiike-madubuko/macro-scrapy/deployment.md

 We have three spiders in the project:
 - quotes_spider.py is the main spider
 - quotes_spider_v1.py is the version 1 of the spider that writes to files, etc.
-- authors_spider.py is the spider to get author page from the official tutorial
+- authors_spider.py is the spider to get author page from the official macro-scrapy

 You can see your current deployment on scrapinghub.com:
 ![Screen Shot 2019-08-19 at 11 44 31 AM](https://user-images.githubusercontent.com/595772/63279289-bd567480-c276-11e9-8b0d-f24607517652.png)